Supplement and Herb Guide for Arthritis Symptoms

 *It may also cause diarrhea.

 Origin: An androgen steroid hormone naturally produced in the body by the adrenal glands.
 Do not confuse 7-Keto DHEA with DHEA.

 Claims: Helps control lupus flares; increases the blood level of DHEA.

 What we know: Natural DHEA levels have been found to be low in people with rheumatoid arthritis (RA) and lupus, particularly in postmenopausal women, as well as men with ankylosing spondylitis, perhaps due to corticosteroid use.
-DHEA may help regulate the immune system and control inflammation.
+DHEA for arthritis may help regulate the immune system and control inflammation.

 Studies: In people with lupus, DHEA treatment may reduce disease activity and flares.
 Studies found it allowed doctors to lower women’s corticosteroid dosages.
 DHEA also appeared to counteract bone loss caused by medication and increase bone density.
 Long-term safety, overall effectiveness and appropriate dosages have not been established.